-Kaltura Israel's income from other sources is subject to tax at the regular Corporate Income Tax rates which was 23% in 2019 and 2020.
+Kaltura Israel's income from other sources is subject to tax at the regular Corporate Income Tax rates which was 23% in 2019.

-As of December 31, 2019 and 2020, \$1,438 and \$1,802 of undistributed earnings held by the Company's foreign subsidiaries are designated as indefinitely reinvested.
-If these earnings were re-patriated to the US, they would be subject to income taxes and to an adjustment for foreign tax credits and foreign withholding taxes.
+As of December 31, 2019, \$1,438 of undistributed earnings held by the Company's foreign subsidiaries are designated as indefinitely reinvested.
+If these earnings were re-patriated to the US, it would be subject to income taxes and to an adjustment for foreign tax credits and foreign withholding taxes.
 The amount of unrecognized deferred tax liability related to these earnings was not material.